 - For upgrading to 5-star hotel in Kathmandu & Pokhara, you can pay USD450 per person for the entire trip

-- 4 seasons Sleeping bag (Optional/we can provide one if you need it but is to be returned after the trek)
+- 4-season sleeping bag (We can provide one if you need it but has to be returned after the trek.)

-- Down Jacket only if you are traveling in the cold season i.e January, Feruary, November and December (Optional/we can provide if you need one but is to be returned after the trek)
+- Down jacket (For winter; We can provide it if you need one but has to be returned after the trek.)

 Upper Body - Head / Ears / Eyes

 - Sun hat (We will provide you a complimentary Ace the Himalaya hat.)